gsvrg/SAR-W-SimMIM/README.md

 - The **UPerNet** segmentation architecture, adapted and inspired by its implementation within SpectralGPT.

 We thank the authors for making their work publicly available to the research community.

-This work supported by AIST policy-based budget project “R&D on Generative AI Foundation Models for the Physical Domain".The ALOS-2 original data are copy-righted by JAXA and provided under the JAXA-AIST agreement.
-We used ABCI 3.0 provided by AIST and AIST Solutions with support from “ABCI 3.0 Development Acceleration Use”.

-If you use this model and publish any work, presentation, or other thing, please state that source data for the foundation models are ALOS-2 and the ALOS-2 original data are copy-righted by JAXA and provided by JAXA under the JAXA-AIST agreement.